-Credit Scoring Example
+Credit Score Example

 From time to time, you may run into financial troubles that impact your score.
 Some hardships may change your score by a small amount; others can drop your score a lot.